GoodWeave’s vision is a world free of child labor.

 He was in the midst of carrying out this mission—traveling to Europe and the United States with support from the Reebok Human Rights Award, sharing his story, speaking out—when he was murdered in his home country of Pakistan in 1995, almost certainly in retaliation for his activism.
 He was 12 when he died.

 In 1999, I came across a magazine feature relaying the details of Iqbal’s short, heroic, and inspirational life.
 The article moved me profoundly.
-At the end of it, mention was made of a new organization being formed to continue Iqbal’s legacy by identifying, monitoring, and certifying South Asian carpet-weavers who had committed to manufacturing their rugs without the use of child labor.
-That organization, RugMark, would later come to be known as GoodWeave; and even though I couldn’t possibly have foreseen it on the day I learned of its existence, I would end up going to work there just a few months later, eventually becoming its chief executive officer.
+At the end of it, mention was made of an organization continuing Iqbal’s legacy by identifying, monitoring, and certifying South Asian carpet-weavers who had committed to manufacturing their rugs without the use of child labor.
+That organization is now known as GoodWeave; and even though I couldn’t possibly have foreseen it on the day I learned of its existence, I would end up going to work there just a few months later, eventually becoming its chief executive officer.

-For more than two decades now, GoodWeave has been fighting to end child labor on several different fronts: widening the ambit of its original rug certification program to include ever more partners up and down the supply chain; raising awareness of the issue among consumers, importers, exporters, retailers, and designers; reducing prevalence in the carpet industry by 80 percent and directly rescuing children—more than 3,800 of them so far—from their looms, and from lives of servitude.
+For nearly three decades, GoodWeave has been fighting to end child labor on several different fronts: widening the ambit of its original rug certification program to include ever more partners up and down the supply chain; raising awareness of the issue among consumers, importers, exporters, retailers, and designers; reducing prevalence in the carpet industry by 80 percent and directly rescuing children from their looms, and from lives of servitude.

 We’ve met with much success.
 But until such bondage is a thing of the past, we can’t claim to have finished the job that we set out to do.
 We want to see child labor disappear permanently.
 That’s one reason that we’re now opening up a new front in this battle: taking our proven model into other sectors, and replicating its success there.
-As we move into our third decade, GoodWeave is expanding its mission to include other industries that have been marked by the scourge of child labor.
+Today, GoodWeave is strategically expanding its reach to include other industries that have been marked by the scourge of child labor.
 This human tragedy can be eradicated and children all over the world can be free to learn, play, and grow: the inalienable right of every child.

 I still think about Iqbal, and am filled with sadness every time I do.
 But there are other stories, newer ones, that fill me with hope.
 I also think about Sanju: a smart, vibrant, reflective girl whom we rescued from a carpet factory in Nepal, where she had been sent to work at the age of 11—for 16 hours a day, seven days a week.
 After her rescue, Sanju and her family were the victims of not one but two devastating earthquakes, which destroyed homes and schools in her village.
 Sanju’s distraught parents turned to GoodWeave for help, and within a week’s time we were able to find a spot for her in one of Nepal’s best schools while her parents and her community tried to rebuild.